Viasat/salt/README.md

 | code | `(VARIABLE messages leaders)` | `VARIABLE messages, leaders`<br>` `<br>` ` |
 | result |   |   |

-Initialize the values of the variables.
+Specify the initial state of variables.
 This is an addition to TLA+ which does not have an equivalent of the REQUIRE- keyword.
+NOTE: it is not possible to specify general predicates here.

 |  | salt | tla+ |
 | --- | --- | --- |
 | code | `(REQUIRE- [messages [] leaders #{}])` | `/\  messages = << >>`<br>`/\  leaders = {}` |
 | result | `true` |   |

-To indicate changes to the variables reference a variable symbols with a prime suffix.
+To indicate allowed state transitions reference variable symbols with a prime suffix.
 This is an addition to TLA+ which does not have an equivalent to the ALLOW- keyword.
+NOTE: it is not possible to specify general predicates here.

 |  | salt | tla+ |
 | --- | --- | --- |